Liz Cambage

 Elizabeth Folake Cambage (/kæmˈbeɪʒ/ kam-BAYZH; born 18 August 1991) is an Australian professional basketball player for the Sichuan Yuanda of the Women's Chinese Basketball Association.
 She won the Women's National Basketball League in 2011 and 2014 and the Women's Chinese Basketball Association championship in 2024.
-Cambage currently shares the WNBA single-game scoring record with A'ja Wilson, with her 53-point performance against the New York Liberty on 17 July 2018.
+Cambage currently shares the WNBA single-game scoring record with Marina Mabrey and A'ja Wilson, with her 53-point performance against the New York Liberty on 17 July 2018.

 She played for the Australia national team, the Opals, between 2009 and 2021, winning a gold medal in the 2018 Commonwealth Games, silver in the 2018 World Cup, and bronze in the 2012 Olympics.

 Early life

 Cambage was born on 18 August 1991 in London to a Nigerian father and an Australian mother.
 Her parents separated when Cambage was three months old and she moved to Australia with her mother.
 First settling in Eden in New South Wales, the family moved to Melbourne when Cambage was 10 years of age and later the Mornington Peninsula.

 Cambage is 2.06 m tall.
 She was teased about her height in school.
 At the age of 10, she was tall, reaching by the time she was 14.
 She started playing basketball at her mother's suggestion when she was 10 as a way to make friends.